bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 <div class="cx cx-fig" data-fig="naive" data-src="/assets/data/2026-05-31-on-whether-the-stars-cluster/stars.json"></div>

-The second problem is more subtle, and it took me longer to see. **The question wasn't exactly scientific.** "Do the stars in a constellation cluster spatially?"
-Well... a constellation is a group of stars that look close together.
-What does "they group together" even mean without a threshold?
-Of course constellations cluster together *somewhat*.
-That's nearly the definition.
-I probably asked it because it was easy, and because I already knew it would give me something to write about.
-But the results were weirdly mediocre anyway, which should've been a clue that I was missing nuance.
+The second problem is more subtle, and it took me longer to see. **The question wasn't exactly scientific.** A constellation is, more or less by definition, a bunch of stars that look close together, so "do the stars in a constellation cluster spatially?" is nearly asking whether nearby things are nearby.
+That's the *duh* from earlier, except here it stops being a self-deprecating aside and quietly becomes the flaw baked into the whole experiment.
+And the answer came back weirdly mediocre anyway, which should've been a clue that I was missing nuance.
 The more interesting question, the one I should've been asking, is whether an algorithm would (or could?) carve the sky into the *same* partition a human would: same boundaries, same number of groups, same membership.
 That version can actually be wrong, which is what makes it worth asking.

-## Rebuilding it without the trapdoors
+---

 The fix for the geometry is to put these points on a sphere, not a flat space.
 Once the points are on a sphere, you can cluster from there.
 Luckily, Python makes this easier than MATLAB did... and it's a better solution: